Hearthstone’s The Boomsday Project continues Dr. Boom’s climb to stardom

 Mike Donais: We went to him in the Netherstorm and asked him what he wanted to do with his life.
 He was like, “When I grow up, I want to be a mad scientist.
 He said he was well on his way.
 He was making the explosives and the bombs.
 But he wanted to be bigger.”
 He wanted to really contribute to the world.
 So he made this mad science [lab], floating in the Netherstorm, almost like an island.
 It’s got all these labs doing all kinds of different things.
 Each of the labs is headed up by one of the classes, and the mad scientist from that class, and he’s basically living his dream.

-GamesBeat: A lot of people hated Dr. Boom in Hearthstone when he eligible in Standard.
+GamesBeat: A lot of people hated Dr. Boom in Hearthstone when he was eligible in Standard.
 He was so strong that you saw him in almost every deck.
 Then when he rotated into Wild, people missed him.
 Has his popularity surprised you at all?

 Donais: Yeah, when he was in WoW, he was kind of a side NPC.